-So if, for example, you're physically in China where loads of online services like Google, YouTube, Facebook, WhatsApp and many more are banned, you can use your VPN to virtually relocate yourself to a country where they're not.
+So if, for example, you're physically in China where loads of online services like Google, YouTube, Facebook, WhatsApp and many more are banned, you can use VPNs for China to virtually relocate yourself to a country where they're not.

 The same method applies if, say, your school or office has cut access to social media and video sites.
 And this even extends to more far-reaching uses like watching Netflix content or live sports that are only available in other regions.

 How to change location with a VPN and unblock websites